The Central American Minors Program: a New Hope for Reuniting Central American Families in the United States

 Photo designed by Freepik |

 Oftentimes, children from Central America immigrating to the U.S. can run across a number of different obstacles and be prevented from reuniting with their own families.
-To remedy this, qualified immigrants from Central America can apply for the Central American Minors (CAM) Program, which provides children form El Salvador, Guatemala, and Honduras a legal pathway to reunify with parents and legal parents in the U.S.
+To remedy this, qualified immigrants from Central America can apply for the Central American Minors (CAM) Program, which provides children form El Salvador, Guatemala, and Honduras a legal pathway to reunify with parents and legal guardians in the U.S.

 Eligibility for CAM

-Eligibility criteria tend to be more flexible: any qualifying U.S. tie (parents or legal guardian) can apply for CAM provided that they have a valid court order that grants legal guardianship to the qualified child, they must be 18 years or older (and can be a national of any country), and they need to fall under one immigration category (i.e. Lawful Permanent Residence, Temporary Protected Status, Parole, Deferred Action –DACA or non-DACA–, withholding of removal, and pending U/T visa and application filed on or before April 11, 2023).
+Eligibility criteria tend to be more flexible: any qualifying U.S. tie (parents or legal guardian) can apply for CAM provided that they have a valid court order that grants legal guardianship to the qualified child, they must be 18 years or older (and can be a national of any country), and they need to fall under one immigration category (i.e. Lawful Permanent Residence, Temporary Protected Status, Parole, Deferred Action –DACA or non-DACA–, withholding of removal, a pending U visa petition or T visa application filed on or before April 11, 2023, etc.).
+The full list of eligibility criteria is listed on the USCIS website.

-As for the qualifying child, they must be a national and residing in either El Salvador, Honduras, or Guatemala., adopted or the biological child of the U.S. tie, and under 21 and unmarried at the time of filing.
+As for the qualifying child, they must be a national and residing in either El Salvador, Honduras, or Guatemala, adopted or the biological child of the U.S. tie, and under 21 and unmarried at the time of filing.
 Other people eligible for CAM include the child’s caregiver, the child’s other parent, sibling of the child (must be over 21), the child’s children, and finally if the tie’s family member is married and have a child of their own, they may also qualify provided the meet other criteria.
 More information on eligibility can be found on the USCIS website.

 Application Process